Glossary

 What Is a Lanyard?

-Importantly, when securing a safety harness to an immovable object for support, the strap that attaches the two is called a lanyard.
-Clearly, this lanyard will need to hold the weight of the person wearing the safety harness and will also need to withstand the force of the fall and any jerking action or additional pressure this will cause.
+The strap that connects a safety harness to an immovable anchor is called a lanyard.
+It carries the weight of the person wearing the harness, and it has to withstand the force of the fall — including the jerk and added pressure that come with it.

 Restraint and Fall Arrest Lanyard

-Alternatively, the second type is called a fall arrest lanyard.
-It is mostly used when a fall is likely.
-This lanyard needs to be strong enough to sustain the force of the fall and reduce the force of the impact on the person’s body without causing injuries.
-It also needs to minimize the impact on the anchor point to avoid damage.
+The second is a fall arrest lanyard, used where a fall is likely.
+It has to be strong enough to take the force of the fall and soften the impact on the body without causing injury, while also limiting the load on the anchor point so it isn't damaged.

 Importance of Safety Harness

-Fall arrest harnesses are an important component of personal fall protection systems.
-This is because they keep your body suspended in the event of a fall.
-As the person in charge, you should make sure that everyone wears a fall arrest harness.
-They are the best tool because they distribute any kind of force evenly across the body, minimizing the risk of injury.
+Fall arrest harnesses are a core part of personal fall protection because they hold the body suspended after a fall.
+As the person in charge, you should make sure everyone wears one.
+A harness spreads the force of a fall evenly across the body rather than concentrating it on a single point, which is what keeps the risk of injury down.

 Safety Harness Components

-In general, a safety harness includes important straps that fit around a person’s shoulders, legs, and chest area.
-In most examples, these straps are connected with a central panel that sits on the back, which also holds the dorsal D ring.
-There are also usually D rings on both the right and left straps.
-It is vital that the safety harness fits snugly to reduce the impact of the fall.
-Therefore, each strap has an adjustable buckle, with a chest buckle used to secure the wearer firmly into the harness.
-Next, the dorsal D ring is connected to the lanyard using a strong snap hook.
-In addition, the lanyard will include a shock absorber that will reduce the force of the impact of the fall.
+A safety harness is built from straps that fit around the shoulders, legs, and chest.
+In most designs these straps meet at a central panel on the back, which holds the dorsal D ring, with further D rings on the right and left straps.
+The fit has to be snug to reduce the impact of a fall, so each strap runs through an adjustable buckle, and a chest buckle locks the wearer firmly into the harness.
+The dorsal D ring connects to the lanyard with a strong snap hook, and the lanyard carries a shock absorber to soften the force of impact.

-In many cases, the lanyard is then secured to an anchor point using a D ring or snap hook.
-However, in some examples, the lanyard may be secured to another strap or rope sometimes called a lifeline.
-This approach will be used when the wearer needs to move around further than the length of the lanyard will allow.
-Next, the lanyard is connected to the lifeline using a D ring and a rope grab.
+Often the lanyard then attaches to an anchor point with a D ring or snap hook.
+In other setups it connects to a separate strap or rope known as a lifeline — used when the wearer needs more range of movement than the lanyard alone allows.
+Here the lanyard joins the lifeline through a D ring and a rope grab.

 Key Terms in a Safety Inspection Checklist